Tooth Extractions in Palmdale, CA

 What Is a Tooth Extraction?

-- An assessment of the anesthesia and sedation options that will best serve your needs, allowing for a pain-free, less-than-memorable experience
+- An assessment of the anesthesia and sedation options that will best serve your needs, allowing for a pain and worry-free experience.

-- The careful removal of the tooth, which often includes a bone-preserving graft
+- The careful tooth removal often includes a bone-preserving graft.

 - Take pain relievers as prescribed or recommended.